 In addition to reading reviews, consider getting recommendations from friends or family members who have experience with portable generators.
 Ask them which models they’ve used and how satisfied they were with their performance.

 Remember that the right generator for you depends on your needs and circumstances.
-Consider factors such as the size of your home, the appliances you need to power, and the length of time you anticipate being without electricity.
+Consider factors such as the size of your home, the appliances you need to power, and the time you anticipate being without electricity.

 How To Calculate Generator Output